NingMa-AI/DEEM/README.md

 # DEEM
-The codes for "context-guided entropy minimization for semi-supervised domain adaptation"
+The codes for "context-guided entropy minimization for semi-supervised domain adaptation".
+The work can be downloaded from [here](https://doi.org/10.1016/j.neunet.2022.07.011).

 ## Env setting
     Python=3.8